jwsmith24/DungeonDescent/PlayerGuide.md

  - +2 to Hit Points

 **Racial Feature**
- *Berserker Rage* - Once per dungeon, gain a +10 to Attack.
+ *Berserker Rage* - Once per dungeon, gain a +10 to Attack for 3 turns.

 ### Human
 - +2 to Attack